-Chartwells are our school meal provider and information on them and the meals they provide can be found in the links below.
+Our school meals provider is Chartwells.
+Information on Chartwells and the meals they provide can be found at the links below.

 For children in EYFS and KS1 (Rec, Y1 & Y2) all school meals are free.